From a Naive NYC Girl to

 This Hudson Valley Blog and Website was created specifically for those who want to learn all about this beautiful region of New York State.

 Several years ago I started this little website to help others with the information needed to explore more of the Hudson Valley.

 With multiple ebooks, free lists and classes and tons of articles – this is the one stop resource you need!

-Join the HV Explorers Club and purchase the ‘Picture Perfect Adventures in the HV’ Toolkit – I’d love to see and hear where you’ve visited.
+Join the HV Explorers Club and one of my Hudson Valley Travel Guides – I’d love to see and hear where you’ve visited.

 Here’s my story…

 Born and raised in The Bronx, NY, this NYC girl grew up thinking that Hudson Valley New York was “Upstate New York”.
 Even Sunday shopping trips to Central Avenue, in Yonkers, was a trip “Upstate”.

 Although I loved exploring the city (and taking the 6 train to Astor Place), the Hudson Valley New York always held a special place in my heart.
 But what would this naive Bronx girl do in ‘Upstate New York’?
 Who was I to venture out of my tight-knit Bronx community?